mongodb/specifications/source/connection-monitoring-and-pooling/connection-monitoring-and-pooling.rst

 thread SHOULD

 -  Populate `Connections <#connection>`_ to ensure that the pool always satisfies minPoolSize.
--  Remove and close perished available `Connections <#connection>`_ including "in use" connections if `closeInUseConnections` option was set to true in the most recent pool clear.
+-  Remove and close perished available `Connections <#connection>`_ including "in use" connections if `interruptInUseConnections` option was set to true in the most recent pool clear.
 - Apply timeouts to connection establishment per `Client Side Operations
   Timeout: Background Connection Pooling
   <../client-side-operations-timeout/client-side-operations-timeout.rst#background-connection-pooling>`__.